• Home

 Above file results in below configuration:

-2. Sets the tags provided
+2. Sets the tags provided.

-3. Enables access logs to the provided S3 path
+3. Enables access logs to the provided S3 path.

-4. Enables Cross Zone load balancing
+4. Enables Cross Zone load balancing.

-6. Adds sg-53fae93f as an additional security group to the ELB
+6. Adds sg-53fae93f as an additional security group to the ELB which has your custom inbound rules say for external traffic.

 Like the content ?